chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 RSAVP1 and EMSA-PSS-ENCODE are as defined in {{Sections 5.2.2 and 9.1.1 of !RFC8017}},
 respectively.

-If this function fails with an "blinding error" error, implementations SHOULD retry the function again.
+If this function fails with a "blinding error" error, implementations SHOULD retry the function again.
 The probability of one or more such errors in sequence is negligible.
 This function can also fail with an "invalid input" error, which indicates that one of the inputs (likely the public key) was invalid.
 Implementations SHOULD update the public